-As a huge lover of street art, I made it a point to add street art in the neighborhood of Pilsen (which has a long history with street art dating back to the 1960’s) to my itinerary when I traveled to Chicago.
+As a huge fan of street art, I made it a point to find street art during my trip to Chicago.
+In my quest to find murals, I headed to the neighborhood of Pilsen, which has a long history with street art dating back to the 1960’s.

 Unlike many street art murals around the world, the story of the majority of Pilsen’s murals is quite unique.

 Funded by the Chicago Urban Art Society and Alderman Danny Solis, both local and international street artists were invited and given the freedom to start creating new murals legally under the 2012 initiative ‘Art in Public Places‘.
 The program was an effort to expand Chicago’s street art scene and to combat the local gang-affiliated graffiti.